CodeGuni/Capstone/README.md

-# Capstone Project – AI Fashion Computer Vision Backend
+# Capstone Project – AI Fashion Computer Vision

 Welcome to the **Computer Vision backend** of our **AI Fashion Capstone Project**.
 This service gives the application its “visual intelligence”: it recognises clothing items, finds similar styles, removes backgrounds from photos, and powers our prototype virtual try‑on feature.